 Two of the greatest goal-scorers in the history of the National Hockey League had milestone moments on this date.
 Also, new franchise highs were established, memorable All-Star Games were played, and San Jose had a very busy date.
+Finally, the hockey world lost another great.
 It is time to fire up the THW time machine for our daily trip through the decades.

 Dionne & Gretzky Climb the Rankings

 On Jan.
 21, 1985, Dionne scored in the first period, but the Los Angeles Kings blew a 7-3 lead and lost to Gretzky and the Edmonton Oilers 8-7.
 His goal was the 611th of his career, putting him ahead of Chicago Blackhawks legend Bobby Hull for third place on NHL’s all-time goals list.

 Four years later, on Jan.
 21, 1989, Gretzky had a goal and three assists during the Kings’ 5-4 loss at the Hartford Whalers.
 This gave him 1,771 points and made him the second-highest scorer in league history, passing Dionne.
 Gretzky needed just 743 games to move ahead of Dionne, who scored his 1,770 points in 1,343 games.
 His performance on this night gave Gretzky 100 points for the 10th straight season, setting a new NHL record.

 New Franchise Leaders

 Defenseman Harry Howell became the first player to appear in 1,000 games in a New York Rangers uniform on Jan.
 21, 1967, in a 6-2 loss at the Boston Bruins.
 He is still the all-time leader with 1,160 games played for the team.
 Brian Leetch and Rod Gilbert are the only other players to appear in 1,000 games with the Rangers.

 Brian Sutter became the second player in St. Louis Blues’ franchise history to score 250 goals, on Jan.
 21, 1985, in a 6-3 road win at the Detroit Red Wings.